Linings: Facts on Suit, Coat & Jacket Lining Fabric

 - When you choose a colour for sewing your blazer or coat lining it’s best to look at the material in natural light to see the shade and brightness.

-- Bespoke fabric is used to line garments and is usually chosen to consider the wearer’s skin colour.
+- Bespoke material is used to line garments and is usually chosen to consider the wearer’s skin colour.

 For inspiration on colour choices, read our informative guide on How Colours Affect our Feelings.